This page has been translated automatically.

 • Filter value of 1.0 means the previous state is used instead of the current one.

-Returns a filter value used to correct the current state of the analog axis (thumbsticks and triggers) relative to the previous one:
+Returns the current filter value used to correct the current state of the analog axis relative to the previous one.
+Axis states are interpolated for thumbsticks and triggers.

 • Filter value of 0.0 means there is no interpolation and the current value is not corrected.